7 Disadvantages of Living Near the Beach

 Rise in sea level

 Whether you are in the global warming bandwagon or not, there is an overwhelming amount of evidence that sea levels are rising.
-If your house is built close to the beach and touch the waves of the sea, be prepared to take measures in case the sea levels next year is significantly higher than this year.
+If your house is built close to the beach and touch the waves of the sea, be prepared to take measures in case the sea levels rise.

 As attractive as it looks, owning a home close to the beach also presents a list of issues often not detected by merely looking at the property and marveling at the majestic views.
 If you are still keen on getting a beachfront home, the above challenges can and should be used to your advantage to better bargain about its property value.